codex-team/editor.js/docs/usage.md

 - Create a new Blocks by Enter or with the Plus Button
 - Press `TAB` or click on the Plus Button to view the Toolbox
+- Press `TAB` again to leaf Toolbox and select a Block you need.
+Then press Enter.

  ![](https://github.com/codex-editor/list/raw/master/assets/example.gif)